rossumai/university/docs/learn/sftp-s3-import-export/index.md

 ### Master Data Hub
 - URL: `https://[org].rossum.app/svc/master-data-hub/web/management`
-- Directly in the MDH, there is status screen "Upload Status", regardles the orgigin of "upload".
+- Directly in the MDH, there is a status screen "Upload Status", regardless of the origin of "upload".
 - There is also note with the more detailed info in case of some error.

 ![Upload Status](./img/upload-status.png)